 We didn't actually go into any of these places, likely defeating the entire purpose of installing the statues, because we brought Luna, who loved every second of the driving and getting into and out of the car and running around and posing for photos.

-We also did some geocaching, and Will, who is the best ever at finding kindness rocks, FOUND YET ANOTHER KINDNESS ROCK!
+We also did some geocaching, and the older kid, who is the best ever at finding kindness rocks, FOUND YET ANOTHER KINDNESS ROCK!

 We make plenty of our own kindness rocks to hide, so when we find one that we love, we happily keep it.